yann83/ragcmdr/README.md

 `top_k` — the number of chunks sent to the LLM

 >After indexing, ChromaDB contains hundreds of chunks.
 When you ask a question, it is transformed into a vector and compared to all the chunks using cosine distance. `top_k = 50` means that the 50 semantically closest chunks are sent to the LLM prompt as context.
+The default value in `config.json` is `5`.

  - Can you give me an example ?